First Nations events and reconciliaction - ballaraT & Community

 Time: 7:00 PM – 8:30 PM

-Where: Palace Regent Cinema 49 Lydiard St N, Ballarat Central VIC 3350
+Where: Palace Regent Cinema

 SEEN: The Film, a powerful documentary exploring the long-term impact of childhood trauma and the journey of healing to create stronger, healthier families.

-Other screening in our region include
+Other screening in our region included

 (Hepburn Shire)